 Recovery for those who own old or historic buildings carries its own unique challenges.
 Click for information provided by the National Trust for Historic Preservation.

 Help is Needed - What You Can Do

 How Can I Help?

-If you would like to volunteer to assist with cleanup or other recovery efforts, call Flood Assistance Coordinator Randy Perkins at 685-2590 or click to send an email.
+If you would like to volunteer to assist with cleanup or other recovery efforts, call the Flood Recovery Manager, Roger Miller, at 719-685-2593 or send an email at email@example.com.

 To make a donation in behalf of Manitou Springs flooding victims, make checks payable to City of Manitou Springs, 606 Manitou Avenue, Manitou Springs, CO 80829.
 Please note on the memo line whether you desire to donate toward the Victim Relief Fund or the City Clean-up Fund.
 All donations are greatly appreciated.